Countingonyou/DEXT/README.md

   20% of total revenue generated from using the tool will go back to holders.

   50% of revenue will be put into the treasury - Used for strategic buy backs of the native token.
-  -The more the utility is used, the more money will be spent on pushing $DEXT token MC up!
+  -The more the utility is used, the more money will be spent on pushing $DEXTER token MC up!

   10% of revenue will be spent on marketing and exposure outside of the crypto space (targeted ADs)